dart-lang/language/accepted/future-releases/inline-classes/feature-specification.md

 *For example, in `inline class V { final R id; ...}`, `id` has type `R`, and `this` has type `V`.*

-Again, let `V` be an inline type of the form
-<code>Inline&lt;T<sub>1</sub>, ..
-T<sub>s</sub>&gt;</code>,
-and let `R` be the corresponding instantiated representation type.
-If `R` is not an inline type then we say that `V` is an inline type at level zero.
-If `R` is an inline type at level _k_ then we say that `V` is an inline type at level _k + 1_.
+Let _DV_ be an inline class declaration named `V` with representation type `R`.
+Assuming that all types have been fully alias expanded, we say that _DV_ is raw-dependent on an inline class declaration _DV2_ if `R` contains an identifier `id` (possibly qualified) that resolves to _DV2_, or `id` resolves to an inline class declaration _DV3_ and _DV3_ is raw-dependent on _DV2_.

-A compile-time error occurs if the level of `V` is undefined.
+It is a compile-time error if an inline class declaration is raw-dependent on itself.

 *In other words, cycles are not allowed.*

-For every inline class declaration _DV_ named `V`, it is a compile-time error if the inline type level of the raw type `V` is undefined.

-*In other words, we check for this kind of cycles on every non-generic inline class declaration using the type directly (even in the case where nobody uses that type), and we check for this kind of cycles on the instantiation-to-bound of every generic inline class declaration (again, even when nobody uses it).
-Finally, we check for this kind of cycles with every parameterized type `V<T1..Tk>` that actually occurs in the code which is being analyzed/compiled.*

 An inline class declaration _DV_ named `Inline` may declare one or more constructors.
 A constructor which is declared in an inline class